khxia/khxia.github.io/src/posts/cpp/move-semantics.md

 ### References

-If you've taken CS31/32, you'll know what we can take references of a variable in C++; it's how pass by reference works.
+If you've taken CS31/32, you'll know that we can take references of a variable in C++; it's how pass by reference works.
 Well in fact, we can take the reference to not just variables, but lvalues, and the syntax is exactly the same: with the `&` sign.

 ```cpp
 int& r0 = hello; // okay, variable is an lvalue